-Fleet Admiral Moore walked from her cutter that just landed in the fighter bay at the top of the Triangle.
+Moore walked from her cutter that just landed in the fighter bay at the top of the Triangle.
 A part of her mind idly noticed that it was a different one than the one she landed in a few weeks prior.
 She barely noticed the officer of the deck saluting her and calling out, “First Fleet Actual arriving!”
 She returned the salute before she made her way to the bank of lifts near the back of the fighter bay.
 She entered the lift and punched in the destination code for the head of the navy, Fleet Admiral Erica Skyla.
 The recall order hadn’t told Admiral Moore why she was recalled and the only thing they got out of anyone since arriving back in Altair was that she was to report directly to Fleet Admiral Skyla’s office at the Triangle when she got back.

 “With all due respect ma’am, I’d like to know that too.
 I never received the top-secret orders that brought me back.
 Only the basic recall order on the secret level.”

 “Please admiral,” Skyla said, gesturing to a chair before her desk.
 When Moore seated herself, Skyla took her own chair.
-“Would you like refreshments admiral?”
+“Would you like refreshments?”

 “Please ma’am.”
 Skyla pressed a stud on her desk.
 “Crafton, coffee for Admiral Moore and myself if you will please.”

 The coffee arrived a few minutes later atop a tray laden with a carafe of coffee, cream, sugar, two mugs, as well as four small croissants.
 The secretary left the tray on the fleet admiral’s desk before he departed to the outer office.
 The admirals poured coffee and doctored their drinks before taking sips.
 Admiral Moore sighed appreciatively.
 It was better coffee than got aboard ship, and not for lack of trying by her steward.

 “Not only that, but the latest intelligence reports from agents we have inside the HF’s R&D revealed that they’ve deployed the latest in deep space sensor platforms.
 These things have been deployed inside and outside the Sol System and have the capability to see into hyperspace across several light years.”